michaeltian108/ViPro/README.md

 - Initial realase of ViPro.

 ### v1.1.0 🎉 08/12/2025
-- Weight checkpoints for DRL and Cap4Video open sourced.
+- Open sourced weight checkpoints for DRL and Cap4Video.
 - Added overview figures and details of our projects.
 - Improved readability.